kurron/terraform-aws-vpc/README.md

 ## Debugging
 The `debug` folder contains files that can be used to test out local changes to the module.
-Edit `backend.cfg` and `configuration.tf` to your liking and then run `debug/debug-module.sh` to test your changes.
+Edit `backend.cfg` and `plan.tf` to your liking and then run `debug/debug-module.sh` to test your changes.

 ## Subnet Ranges
 The module automatically detects the number of availability zones in the region and installs both public and a private subnet in each zone.
-When specifying `public_subnets` and `private_subnets` make sure to provide enough choices to match the number of availability zones.
+When specifying `public_subnets` and `private_subnets` make sure to provide enough choices to match the number of availability zones in the region.
 If the list is short, Terraform will attempt to reuse an entry in the list and the subnet construction will fail.
+This behavior can be disabled by setting the `populate_all_zones` property to `false`.
+In this scenario, all provided subnets will be created, regardless of the number of availability zones in the region.

+## Private Subnets
+If you do not want to create private subnets, set the `private_subnets` property to an empty list.

 # Troubleshooting